-Drowning Impact Awareness Month began Aug.
-1, and it’s a good time to remember the basics of water safety.
-From pool parties to monsoon storms, water can be found everywhere.
+Drowning Impact Awareness Month is the entire month of August, and it’s a good time to remember the basics of water safety.

 The need for water safety awareness and for people of all ages to stay vigilant near water is especially high this time of year.